 It’s easy to reason that any blade you’ve fitted in your jigsaw will cut straight lines as well as curved lines.
 But this is faulty reasoning!

-While any jigsaw blade will cut a curve, a blade specifically manufactured for clean, straight cuts will be a poor choice if you’re trying to cut tight curves, and we’ll have more on the correct jigsaw blades for cutting curves in Part 2 of this series.
+While any jigsaw blade will cut a curve, a blade specifically manufactured for clean, straight cuts will be a poor choice.
+If you’re trying to cut tight curves there is a blade tailor made for this task.
+We’ll have more on the correct jigsaw blades for cutting curves in Part 2 of this series.

 What’s the Best Jigsaw Blade for Very Clean Cuts in Laminates?